andrealazari/tic-tac-toe/README.md

 2. Write down all 8 combinations
 3. Add specific classes for each of the 8 ways
 4. Count the classes and the one that gets to 3 first win!

+### Reset functions

+1. Create a function to reset the board
+2. Create a function to reset the whole game (including the scores)

 ## Cool tech used